juliaguida/oystercard/pills/javascript&JasminePill.md

 ```javascript
 class Classname {}
 ```
-An intro to the class syntax can be found in the [js_classes pill](https://github.com/makersacademy/course/blob/master/pills/js_classes.md) in the Makers Course repository.
+An intro to the class syntax can be found in the [JS Classes pill](https://github.com/makersacademy/course/blob/master/pills/js_classes.md) in the Makers Course repository.

 #### Ruby 'do ... end' blocks becomes:
 ```javascript